dhr412/interpret-autoenc/README.md

 ## Why Symbolic Regression?

-Deep learning models are often criticized as "black boxes."
+Neural networks are often labeled as "black boxes".
 While we can measure their performance, we rarely understand their internal logic.
 Symbolic regression bridges this gap by translating complex neural weights into explicit mathematical formulas.
 This reveals:
 *   **Interaction Effects**: How features are combined (e.g., linear sums vs. non-linear interactions).
 *   **Dimensional Collapse**: Explicitly seeing which inputs map to zero/constant in the latent space.